kidsneuro-lab/vdjpuzzle/README.md

 Note that --bowtie-index and --gtf parameters are mandatory.

-rna_seq_directory_name contains the fastq files organized by single cell (i.e. one sub-directory for each cell that include the fastq files from that cell)
+rna_seq_directory_name contains the fastq files organized by single cell (i.e. one sub-directory for each cell that include the fastq files from that cell, check the structure of the Example directory)

 |parameter|description|
 | ------------- |-------------|